Our Mission Statement

 We face accelerating economic and environmental risks.
 ISEOF is committed to helping society both steer away from fantasy and avoid catastrophe.

-Rather than ‘own’ projects, ISEOF prefers to identify a need, plant the seed and start them, and then allow development and implementation via partners and alliances.
-With insight, integrity and kindness we strive to inform and inspire the thinking and actions of early adopters relating to the ongoing transition to post-growth human societies, institutions, and values.
+Rather than ‘own’ projects, ISEOF prefers to identify a need, plant the seed to germinate, and then allow development and implementation via partners and alliances.
+With insight, integrity, and kindness, we strive to inform and inspire the thinking and actions of early adopters relating to the ongoing transition to post-growth human societies, institutions, and values.

 Our Work Encompasses These Four Categories